Intai/bdux/README.md

 ## Want to achieve
 - Reactive all the way from action to React component.
-- Redux time travel through middleware and reducer.
+- Redux style time travel through middleware and reducer.
 - Only activate reducer when there is a subscriber.
 - Utilise stateless functional React component.